pagekey/education/183-React-from-Scratch/README.md

 }
 ```

-Create a file called `src/index.tsx` and save the above into it.

 We could have made this simpler, but the fact that it includes a `useState` call is great, because it allows us to verify that React Hooks are working.
 While working on this, I found that if you mess up the details of the compilation, you end up with errors when you try to start using hooks - so best to start by using them from the very beginning!

 As you can see, we've included the code that injects the Typescript into an existing "root" element in the DOM.
 This is something usually abstracted away by a framework, but in our case, we can see it in all its glory.